hamoudak/hamoudak/README.md

 <!---
 hamoudak/hamoudak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
---->  I like github so much . offline projects attracts me for self learning and to be dependable . such as kiwix and wget or the other like apps ..
+--->  I like github so much . offline projects attracts me for self-learning and to be dependable . such as kiwix, wget, ReplayWeb.page (browsertrix) or the other like apps ..